dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 ### Authentication

-Many APIs require authentication to access their endpoints.
-The REST API source supports various authentication methods, such as token-based, query parameters, basic auth, etc.
+For APIs that require authentication to access their endpoints, the REST API source supports various authentication methods, including token-based authentication, query parameters, basic authentication, and custom authentication.
+The authentication configuration is specified in the `auth` field of the [client](#client) either as a dictionary or as an instance of the [authentication class](../../general-usage/http/rest-client.md#authentication).

 #### Quick example

-One of the most common method is token-based authentication.
-To authenticate with a token, you can use the `token` field in the `auth` configuration:
+One of the most common methods is token-based authentication (also known as Bearer token authentication).
+To authenticate using this method, you can use the following shortcut:

 ```py
 {